What is Medical Grade Plastic?

 Polymethyl methacrylate (PMMA):

-Polymethyl methacrylate (PMMA) is a plastic of the highest medical grade that has long been used to create medical implants and equipment, including intraocular lens implants, bone cement, cranial implants, and medical devices needing impact strength, chemical resistance, biocompatibility, and clarity.
+Polymethyl methacrylate (PMMA) is a high-grade plastic used in medical implants and equipment, such as intraocular lenses, bone cement, and cranial implants, due to its impact strength, chemical resistance, biocompatibility, and clarity.

 Applications: Medical Device, Cranial, Pharmaceutical, Drug Delivery, Analytical & Diagnostic, Neurological.